PeterGriffinJin/PeterGriffinJin.github.io/README.md

 **Research Interests**: My current research interests lie in mining unstructured data (e.g., text), structured data (e.g., table, graph) and their intersection.
 I also had former experience in Recommender System, Information Extraction and Information Retrieval.

 ### News
+- [2023.05] Two papers on language model pretraining and knowledge graph completion have been accepted by ACL 2023!
 - [2023.01] One paper on Metadata-Enhanced Scientific Text Classification has been accepted by WWW 2023!
 - [2023.01] One paper on Learning Text-Rich Network Representations has been accepted by ICLR 2023!